artsycoder533/ten23/README.md

 ## Overview

-A custom website built for my Web Development Agency that showcases the websites I have created/updated for clients.
-Potential can browse the services offered, learn about my prices and send a message that will be delivered directly to my inbox.
+A custom website built for my Web Development Agency that showcases the websites I have created/revamped while freelancing for clients.
+Potential clients can browse the services offered, learn about my prices and send a message that will be delivered directly to my inbox.

 ### Links